raycast/extensions/extensions/pipe-commands/README.md

 The user input (text selection or clipboard) will be passed as the script first argument.

-The standard output stream (`stdout`) of the script will shown, replace the current selection or be copied to the clipboard.
+If it is not empty, the standard output stream of the script will be copied to the clipboard or replace the current selection depending on the user choice.

 If you want to provide a message to the user, use the standard error stream (`stderr`).
 It will trigger a notification on the user end.